 As leaders in the environmental movement were advocating for conservation and preservation, some were also connected to the eugenics movement.
 Eugenics is the belief that some groups of people are genetically inferior to others, and that the groups judged to be inferior should be excluded from reproduction.
-The eugenicist thinking about protecting the Euro-American race sometimes seeped into the conservationist mindset of protecting wild nature.
+This eugenicist thinking seeped into the ideology of the environmental movement.

 One prominent figure in both movements was Madison Grant.
 In conservation, he is credited with helping establish the Bronx Zoo, helping found Glacier and Denali national parks, and saving several species from extinction.
-At the same time, he was a formative leader in the eugenics movement, in 1916 authoring The Passing of the Great Race, a book heralding white supremacy.
-Eugenicist ideals influenced some conservation advocacy organizations and architects of the conservation movement, including Theodore Roosevelt and Gifford Pinchot.
+At the same time, he was a formative leader in the eugenics movement, in 1916 authoring The Passing of the Great Race, a book heralding white supremacy, of which Adolf Hitler wrote "The book is my Bible."
+Grant's work and eugenicist ideals influenced conservation advocacy organizations as well as architects of the conservation movement and the public lands system including Theodore Roosevelt, Gifford Pinchot, and Stephen Mather.

-The eugenics movement also influenced several areas of public policy in the first part of the 20th century.
-Advocates touted the benefits for the environment as a justification for implementation of these policies.
-Grant's book contributed to the passage of the Immigration Act of 1924, limiting "undesirable" immigration from Eastern and Southern Europe and Africa and outlawing immigration from Asia and the Middle East.
-Other policies limited reproduction by people eugenicists considered to be socially inadequate.
-States enacted laws that led to forced sterilization of 64,000 Americans with mental illnesses, epilepsy, disabilities, criminal records, and those living in poverty.
-Twenty-eight states outlawed interracial marriage, and six states inserted anti-miscegenation laws into their constitutions.
-These antimiscegenation laws criminalized interracial marriage and sometimes sexual relations between people of different races.
-Most interracial marriage prohibitions remained in place until the late 1960s.
+The eugenicist ideology of protecting the Euro-American race intertwined with the conservationist's mindset of protecting wild nature.
+Practices were enacted limiting immigration from what eugenicists considered undesirable populations and limiting reproduction among those they considered socially inadequate.
+Advocates for the policies touted the benefits for the environment as a justification for implementation.
+Grant's book helped lead to the passage of the Immigration Act of 1924, limiting immigration from Eastern and Southern Europe and Africa and outlawing immigration from Asia and the Middle East.
+State laws proliferated that led to forced sterilization of 64,000 Americans with mental illnesses, epilepsy, disabilities, criminal records, and those living in poverty.
+Interracial marriages were outlawed in 28 states, and six states inserted antimiscegenation laws into their constitutions.
+These laws criminalized interracial marriage and sometimes sex between people of different races.